Check out this week's area football schedule, standings and stats leaders

 Individual Stats

-Scoring Points Dale Tetrault, McDonell 36 Easton Goodman, Cadott 30 Dylan Bowe, Cornell 28 Mason Howard, Chi-Hi 25 David Andersen, McDonell 24 Peter Weir, Cadott 21 Ryley Craker, LH 20 Daniel Person, Cornell 20 Nick Fasbender, Cadott 18
+Scoring Points Dale Tetrault, McDonell 48 Mason Howard, Chi-Hi 43 Trent Nitek, LH 38 Tegan Ritter, Cadott 36 Dawson Moulton, McDonell 32 Easton Goodman, Cadott 30 Dylan Bowe, Cornell 28 David Andersen, McDonell 24 Peter Weir, Cadott 24

 Team Stats